dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 - Is a process to give specific access rights to a user to resources
 - Defines the scope of the access rights of a user on a resource; for example, read-only access or read-write access

-<mark style="background: #BABD00;">Auditing:</mark> Is a process to evaluate the effectiveness of security enforcement mechanisms
+<mark style="background: #BABD00;">Auditing:</mark> Is a process to evaluate the effectiveness of security enforcement mechanisms.

 In an information system security framework, authentication and authorisation capabilities are required to ensure legitimate access to data.

 Authentication is a process to ensure that a user’s or asset’s credentials (for example identity) are genuine so that no illegitimate access to information is allowed.
 Multi-factor authentication is a special method for authentication, which considers multiple factors together for authenticating a user.

 Authorisation is a process to grant specific access rights to a user on resources.
 Authorisation defines the limits of the access rights of a user on a resource; for example, read-only access or read-write access on a file.

 Finally, auditing is a process to evaluate the effectiveness of security enforcement mechanisms.